Daniel J. Lee, M.D., F.A.C.S.

 Auditory brainstem implants

-My clinical research interests in pediatric and adult cochlear implants have extended to work in the central auditory system as the principal investigator and director of the Helene and Grant Wilson Auditory Brainstem Implant (ABI) Program, a multidisciplinary research and clinical effort with collaborators at MEEI and the Massachusetts General Hospital.
+My clinical research interests in pediatric and adult cochlear implants have extended to work in the central auditory system as principal investigator and director of the Helene and Grant Wilson Auditory Brainstem Implant (ABI) Program, a multidisciplinary research and clinical effort with collaborators at Mass.
+Eye and Ear and Massachusetts General Hospital.
 Our goals are to 1) provide ABIs to patients who are deaf and are not candidates for cochlear implants due to injured or absent auditory nerves (patients with Neurofibromatosis Type 2, cochlear ossification / labyrinthitis ossificans, severe cochlear hypoplasia, or traumatic bilateral auditory nerve injury and 2) conduct basic and clinical research on how to improve the performance of ABIs.

 Optical stimulation of the auditory system